kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           No, no using the time limit, you could click here to download the Free Edition for new number.
         type: faq_item
-      - question: what is policy of return money (coins) and any c
+      - question: what is policy of return money & charges applicable?
         answer: >-
           ## Lorem ipsum